Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: Introduction

-1) We improve upon the delivery scheme proposed by the authors in~\cite{salehi2021MIMO} to enhance the achievable single-shot DoF.
-Instead of serving a fixed number of users in each transmission, we judiciously select the number of users and the spatial multiplexing order per user in order to maximize the DoF.
-This eliminates the integer constraint on $\frac{L}{G}$ imposed by~\cite{salehi2021MIMO}, resulting in an improved DoF of $\max_{\Omega,\beta}{\Omega \times \beta}$, where $\Omega$ represents the number of users served in each transmission, and ${\beta \le \mathrm{min}\big(G,\nicefrac{L \binom{\Omega-1}{t}}{1 + (\Omega - t-1)\binom{\Omega-1}{t}}\big)}$ denotes the total number of parallel data streams received by each user.
+We study the asymptotic performance of MIMO-CC systems in Section~\ref{section:DoF}, by analyzing the fundamental achievable DoF under linear decodability constraints.
+The analysis is done through introduction of a signal-level MIMO-CC scheme in Theorem~\ref{Th:linear_achievablity}, where instead of serving a fixed number of users in each transmission, we judiciously select the number of users and the spatial multiplexing order per user in order to maximize the DoF.
+This design provides greater flexibility in selecting system parameters and eliminates the integer constraint on $\frac{L}{G}$ imposed by~\cite{salehi2021MIMO}, resulting in an enhanced DoF of $\max_{\Omega,\beta}{\Omega \times \beta}$ larger than or equal to the DoF of $Gt+L$ in~\cite{salehi2021MIMO}, where $\Omega$ represents the number of users served in each transmission, and $\beta$, where

-2) For any given delivery scheme (bit- or signal-level) in the considered MIMO-CC setup, we formulate a symmetric rate maximization problem w.r.t the general transmission covariance matrices of the intended messages.
-In this formulation, the user-specific rate is aggregated from all messages intended for the given user.
-Successive convex approximation (SCA) is used to solve the resulting non-convex optimization problem.
-This approach offers an upper bound on the symmetric rate performance of the selected transmission strategy.

-3) We propose a new class of MIMO-CC schemes based on a novel scheduling mechanism that allows maximizing the delivery rate in a given SNR level constrained by the linear processing condition at each receiver.
-The new class of schemes takes advantage of the maximal multicasting opportunity by transmitting multiple codewords of size $t+1$, and is symmetric in the sense that each target user receives the same number of parallel streams with each transmission.

-4) We discuss the optimized beamformer design for the proposed class of linear MIMO-CC schemes.
-The design is based on alternating optimization between the receiver and transmit beamformers and is coupled by an iterative algorithm based on Lagrangian duality for the transmitter side optimization problem, providing a more practical and scalable Tx-Rx beamforming approach.

-Parts of this work are included in our conference papers in~\cite{naseritehrani2024multicast,naseritehrani2024enhanced}.
-Specifically, the preliminary idea of covariance-based multi-group multicasting was first introduced in~\cite{naseritehrani2024multicast}, and the achievability of the enhanced DoF bound for MIMO-CC systems was disclosed in~\cite{naseritehrani2024enhanced}.
-This work includes the contributions of~\cite{naseritehrani2024multicast,naseritehrani2024enhanced} and expands them significantly by introducing a new class of symmetric schemes with maximal multicasting gains to improve the finite-SNR performance of MIMO-CC schemes (where maximizing DoF is not necessarily desirable), and by proposing a high-performance, linear beamforming solution (w.r.t the covariance-based design) for the new class of symmetric schemes.
-The result is a simple yet efficient solution for enabling the gain boost of CC in practical MIMO systems.
-Numerical simulations are used to validate the results of the paper and to compare the performance of the new solutions with~\cite{naseritehrani2024multicast,naseritehrani2024enhanced} and other baseline schemes.